arunmodgil/rest_api_home_office/README.md

 Just need to run the Junit DemoApplicationTests and the expected output is to return the number of available doggie

-e,g The number of available doggies are : 150
+e,g.
+The number of available doggies are : 150